A Capacity-Based Rationale for Multi-Head Attention: Related Work

 Beyond memorization, prior theory characterizes \emph{what} Transformers can compute with sufficient resources—universality/approximation \cite{yun2019universality}, fine‑grained attention‑matrix expressivity \cite{likhosherstov2021expressive}, and structural bottlenecks such as per‑head low rank and rank collapse without mixing \cite{bhojanapalli2020lowrank,dong2021rankcollapse}.
 Language‑theoretic and composition results map limitations at fixed budgets \cite{hahn2020theoretical,peng2024limitations}; orthogonally, restricting connectivity rather than dimensions shows universality of $O(\ell)$‑sparse patterns and principled pruning of dense ones \cite{yun2020sparseconn,wang2022dense}; and algorithmic views analyze in‑context procedures \cite{li2023transformersalg}.
 Mechanistic studies find head specialization and prune‑ability \cite{clark2019what,michel2019sixteen}, while memory‑centric views link attention and FFNs to associative/key–value memories \cite{ramsauer2021hopfield,geva2020feedforwardmemory}.
-See Appendix~\ref{related-detail} for more details.
+In recent blog-style reflections on associate memories, Zhong et al. \cite{zhong2025associative} demonstrate an exponential gap between linear and softmax attention due to interference.
+This contrasts with our polynomial gap, highlighting significant differences in problem formulation.
+They also empirically show that multi-head outperforms single-head attention, and even hypothesize (but do not quantify) this to be due to interference.
+They do not experiment with single-target scenarios, leaving open the potential role of parallel attention.